bedops/bedops/docs/content/reference/statistics/bedmap.rst

         --sci                 Use scientific notation for score outputs.
         --skip-unmapped       Print no output for a row with no mapped elements.
         --sweep-all           Ensure <map-file> is read completely (helps to prevent broken pipes).
+        --unmapped-val <val>  Use <val> in place of the empty string on unmapped --echo-map* ops.
         --version             Print program information.

       Overlap Options (At most, one may be selected.
 By default, --bp-ovr 1 is used):